-In February 2016, H. H. Sheikh Mohammed introduced the post of Minister of State for Tolerance in the UAE Cabinet to promote tolerance and instill its core principles as a fundamental value of the UAE's society.
+In February 2016, H. H. Sheikh Mohammed introduced the post of Minister of Tolerance and Coexistence in the UAE Cabinet to promote tolerance and instill its core principles as a fundamental value of the UAE's society.

 Since then, Mohammed bin Rashid Al Maktoum Global Initiatives and its affiliated bodies invested 400million AED in cultural understanding initiatives, which have benefited more than 200 nationalities.

 According to the UAEInteract website, some 20,000 Imams have been trained to promote the principles of Islam based on moderation and tolerance.